deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/rde-deposits.md

 need to implement a working and secure key store from which RDE can pull the private key used to transmit the deposits via sFTP.

-For each phase in the process, the system maintains a `Cursor` entity in Datastore, which contains a timestamp indicating that everything up to the day before the timestamp is current.
-For RDE, there are four cursor types:
+For each phase and TLD in the process, the system maintains a `Cursor` entity in Datastore, which contains a timestamp indicating that everything before the timestamp is current (except for RDE_UPLOAD_SFTP, which works a little differently).
+Only if the current time is after the cursor time do the actions check to see if they have work to do.
+For RDE, there are separate cursor types for each phase, plus the special RDE_UPLOAD_SFTP cursor:

 *   `RDE_STAGING`
 *   `RDE_UPLOAD`